bhavsar-dhara/FancyCarsCA/readme.md

     5. Availability {"In Dealership" / "Out of Stock" / "Unavailable"}
     6. Year
 B. The app will also handle infinite scrolling for viewing the car listing.
-C. There is a dropdown to sort the result based on name and availability.
+C. There is a dropdown to sort the result list based on name and availability.
 D. "Buy" button will be visible for cars whose availability is "In Dealership".
 E. Also showing a message across the screen when no network connection detected based on the assumption that the app requires network connection for it to work smoothly.
-F. Also mocked the backend services with stubbed API data based on the data provided in the assignment.
+F. Also mocked the backend services with stubbed API data based on the data details provided in the assignment.

 ## Architecture: